datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 > previous example, adding  `plt.show()` after the creation of the plot will enable your
 > colleagues who aren't using a Jupyter notebook to reproduce your work on their platform.
 {: .callout}

+or create a matplotlib `figure` and `axis` object first and add the plot later on:

 ~~~
 fig, ax = plt.subplots()  # initiate an empty figure and axis matplotlib object